 - It does not accord with centuries of successive interpreters (though not all) who believed the original pair was real and just two and recent.

-- It does not support what the New Testament authors and speakers said about Adam and Eve; the authors seem to have assumed that they were real and lived in time and space (though that interpretation is debatable).
+- It does not support what the New Testament authors and speakers said about Adam and Eve; the authors and speakers seem to have assumed that Adam and Eve were real and lived in time and space (though that interpretation is debatable).